 Because of the holding in a recent Indiana Court of Appeals case1, I cannot guarantee that you will obtain your deed free of all encumbrances, especially governmental assessments, which include utilities, water, sewer service, demolition orders and lawn mowing liens issued after the October 3, 2022 tax sale.
 Federal income tax liens may also continue to exist after you obtain the tax deed.

 Indiana Code section 6-1.
 1-25-4(f) states, in part:

 (f) A tax deed executed under this chapter vests in the grantee an estate in fee simple absolute, free and clear of all liens and encumbrances created or suffered before or after the tax sale except those liens granted priority under federal law and the lien of the state or a political subdivision for taxes and special assessments which accrue subsequent to the sale[.]
 (Emphasis added.)
 Picket Fence Prop.
 Co. v.
 Davis,

-In order to obtain a title search in time to draft and send statutory notices, your tax sale certificate must be submitted at least 30 days before the notice deadline stated below.
+In order to obtain a title search in time to draft and send statutory notices, your tax sale certificate must be submitted at least 30 days before the notice deadline stated above.